 capable of absorbing the

 costs of expansion.

 Organised agriculture in the Prince Albert Local

 Western Cape supports the Municipality

-implementation of , , , , , , , , , , , , , , , , , , ,
+implementation of

 empowerment projects

 anchored in onion seed

 production.
 The local

 authority and local farmers

 have a convergence of

 interests to establish onion

 seed and olive product

 production on land

 belonging to local farmers

-•
+that will simultaneously:

 Extend the existing onion

-Onion Social & Other seed and olive product
+seed and olive product

 Onion Seed & Olive production area by at least

 Production 30 hectares; Create

+Froduction

 sustainable skilled and

 unskilled employment

 opportunities; Facilitate

 empowerment partnerships;

 and Take off filtered

 sewerage water that

 presently seeps into the

 environment and poses a

 significant threat to the

 environment.
 The estimated

 costs of establishing both the

 onion seed and olive

 product projects including

 infrastructure and irrigation is

-Day For the Day to add to Lance in the order of R2.5 million.
-Dia a Alla ad La ad
+in the order of R2.5 million.

 Dry Fruit Project in Leeu Project of DRDLR.
 No Prince Albert Local

 Gamka information available.
-Municipality Control Karon District

-This project involves establishing and Central Karoo District

 Municipality

+This project involves Central Karoo District

+establishing and Municipality

-maintenance of vegetable
+maintenance of vegetable 1/

-Eggilitating The Initiation of gardens in each of the towns
+gardens in each of the towns

 Facilitating The Initiation of of Murraysburg, Merweville,

 Agriculture Production Hubs Nelspoort, Prince albert, Leeu

 & Vegetable Gardens in the Gamka, Klaarstroom,

-Central Karoo District Laingsburg, Matjiesfontein
+Central Karoo District

+Laingsburg, Matjiesfontein

 Municipality and Vleiland.
 Sustainable

 production plans for a variety

 of vegetables to be grown

 according to the season and

 market demand.
 Marketing

 plan to retail the produce to

-·

 local entities such as Hotels,

 hospitals, elderly homes,

 guest houses, schools, retail

 shops, supermarkets and in

 neighbouring towns.
 The

 direct project beneficiaries

 would be the project

 members and their

 households.
 A minimum of 15

 - 20 people per town can be

 involved provided a 10 Ha

 tree and 5 Ha vegetable

 projects are launched.
 A well

 designed plan for seasonal

 planting and harvest will

 have to be developed and

 also in accordance with the

 demands of the local

 markets.

+mancoro.